aaboffill/django-allmedia/README.rst

           - ``save_method`` : Specify the method where the model instance will be saved, if don't specify it, the decorator will assume that the view is a subclass of ``CreateView`` or ``UpdateView`` and that the method is the ``form_valid`` method of the view.

+        To ensure that the upload progress is shown successfully, you must to add the class ``youtube-files`` to the corresponding HTML form, also you need to specify the following form data:

+          - ``data-youtube-process-url`` : Define the url that will be requested to retrieve the progress information.

+          - ``data-youtube-process-parent`` : Specify the HTML container where will be append the youtube processing information.

         + When you upload a video to youtube, youtube begins processing the file, this process could take several minutes.
 During this period, if you access the video for displaying, it won't be reproduced.
 In order to inform to the user of the progress of this process, you can use the